muratk5n/thirdwave/en/README.md

 ---

-Flournoy is in there too.
-War-mongering freak bitch..
+Flournoy is in there too - war-mongering freak bitch..
 They destroyed Libya.

 The Lever: "The Defense Industry’s Ukraine Pundits..
 To explain the crisis, corporate news networks are leaning on hawkish ex-military